glouppe/info8006-introduction-to-ai/lecture7.md

 .center.width-70[![](figures/lec7/markov-process-generic.png)]

 - A Markov process can be described as a *growable* Bayesian network, unrolled through time, with a specified restricted structure between time steps.
-    - i.e., we can use Bayesian network reasoning when truncating the sequence.
+    - i.e., we can use standard Bayesian network reasoning when truncating the sequence.
 - Therefore, the *joint distribution* of all variables up to $t$ in a (first-order) Markov process is:
     $$P(\mathbf{X}\_{0:t}, \mathbf{E}\_{1:t}) = P(\mathbf{X}\_{0}) \prod\_{i=1}^t P(\mathbf{X}\_{i} | \mathbf{X}\_{i-1}) P(\mathbf{E}\_{i}|\mathbf{X}\_{i}) $$